nightwatchjs/nightwatch-chrome-recorder/Readme.md

 [![npm][npm-badge]][npm]
 [![Discord][discord-badge]][discord]

-This repo provide tools to export Nightwatch test from Google Chrome Devtools Recordings
+This repo provide tools to convert JSON user flows from [Google Chrome DevTools Recorder](https://goo.gle/devtools-recorder) to Nightwatch test scripts programmatically.

 ✅ Converts multiple recordings to Nightwatch tests in one go (out-of-the-box glob support)
 🗂 User can pass their custom path to export tests.
 💃 Users can also use a dry run to see the interim output of the recordings
 👨‍💻 Programmatic API which users can use in their own project to create plugins or custom scripts.

+Alternatively, you can export JSON user flows as Nightwatch test scripts straight away from Chrome DevTools with our [Nightwatch Recorder Chrome extension](https://github.com/nightwatchjs/nightwatch-recorder-extension).

 ## 📹 Demo